mirror/chromium/mojo/public/cpp/bindings/README.md

   here.
 * `traits_headers`: Headers which contain the relevant `StructTraits` specialization(s) for any type mappings described by this file.
-* `sources`: Any implementation sources and headers needed for the `StructTraits` definition.
-These sources are compiled directly into the generated C++ bindings target for a `mojom` file applying this typemap.
+* `sources`: Any private implementation sources needed for the `StructTraits` definition.
 * `public_deps`: Target dependencies exposed by the `public_headers` and
   `traits_headers`.
 * `deps`: Target dependencies exposed by `sources` but not already covered by